What is a Herniated Disc?

 Herniated Discs and the Aging Process

 Shoveling snow is easy when you’re young.
-But as you age and perhaps develop Degenerative Disc Disease (DDD), you could herniate a disc while performing exactly the same task.
+But as you age and perhaps develop degenerative disc disease, you could herniate a disc while performing exactly the same task.
 The aging process and DDD can contribute to a seemingly straightforward back injury.

 Researchers now believe that the development of degenerative disc disease, which often precedes disc herniation, is 75% genetic.
 3 This degenerative process, then, is largely out of your control.
 As you age, each disc gets a bit flatter, like the sole of a worn-out sneaker.
 The nucleus loses water content, and collagen fibers in the outer ring weaken.
 As the spinal disc composition changes, it becomes less able to absorb shock as you move.
 That’s why your back sometimes hurts after you perform simple tasks like planting bulbs or power-washing the deck—tasks that used to be a cinch.